 Why are Loans Important?

-Any business will require a reliable stream of funds to operate profitably.
-More often than not, relying only on retained earnings and profits for furthering of business is not a good idea.
+There are various types of loans available to any business that will require a reliable stream of funds to operate profitably.
+More often, relying only on retained earnings and profits for furthering business is not a good idea.
 This is for a number of reasons.

 Types of Business Loan

 A universe of borrowing options has emerged with the rapid development of capital markets in the recent past.
 A wide array of loan options is now available.
 The credit experience can now be tailor-made to suit the specific need of individual businesses.
 Let us now discuss some of the most prevalent types of business loans.

 These loans are granted by the Small Business Administration (SBA) to budding businesses and upcoming entrepreneurs.
 SBA is a United States government agency that has undertaken to support the growth of a self-sufficient economy in the United States.
 The SBA plays the role of the guarantor in securing loan amounts up to $150,000 by 85% and by 75% in excess of $150,000.
 A federal agency is present as a guarantor in this situation.
 This encourages the banks to participate and extend credit.